 Meals: Meals cost $10 to $30 per dish, depending on the restaurant.
 To save money, stay in a hotel that offers breakfast, put together picnic lunches, and skip the drinks at dinner.

 Entrance Fees: On this itinerary, entrance fees average out to roughly $50 USD per day.
 That does not include tours, only entrance fees.

 Miscellaneous: Factor in approximately $50 USD per day for miscellaneous fees, such as short taxi or Uber rides, souvenirs, etc.

 This Italy itinerary is a great starting point for designing your own custom itinerary.
 For more tips and tricks to help you plan the perfect trip, consider reading this article:

+To see all of our articles about Italy, take a look at our Italy Travel Guide.
 For more great itineraries in Europe and around the world, visit our Travel Itineraries page.

 If you have any questions about this 10 day Italy itinerary to Rome, Florence, Cinque Terre, and Venice, let us know in the comment section below.

 More Information about Italy

 VENICE: We cover the top experiences in Venice in our Venice Bucket List.
 Learn where to get the best views of Venice in our article 12 Beautiful Views of Venice.
 And to help you plan your time, take a look at our one day in Venice itinerary and two days in Venice itinerary.

 ROME: For a list of the top experiences in Rome, read our article Best Things to Do in Rome.
 Learn how to put these together in our 2 Day Rome Itinerary, where to eat in our Rome Restaurant Guide, how to visit the Colosseum, and where to stay in our Rome Hotel Guide.
 And don’t miss our guide to the Best Rooftop Bars in Rome.